 The CCPA applies to for-profit organizations that do business with California residents, even if they have no physical presence in the state.

-In addition, there’s a good chance that your vendors and business contacts are required to adhere to the CCPA, so it’s best to understand the basics.
+On top of that, there’s a good chance that your vendors and business contacts are required to adhere to the CCPA, so it’s best to understand the basics.
 The California Attorney General’s office lists four:

-1. The right to know: Individuals have a right to know what details businesses collect on them.
+- The right to know: Individuals have a right to know what details businesses collect on them.

-2. The right to delete: Individuals should be able to have personal information collected about them removed.
+- The right to delete: Individuals should be able to have personal information collected about them removed.

-4. The right to nondiscrimination: Businesses can’t discriminate against individuals who assert their rights under the CCPA.
+- The right to nondiscrimination: Businesses can’t discriminate against individuals who assert their rights under the CCPA.

-While most nonprofits won’t have to deal with the CCPA directly, it’s good practice to adopt those standards in the best interest of your constituents.
+While most nonprofits won’t have to deal with the CCPA directly, it’s a good practice to adopt those standards in the best interest of your constituents.
 You can include consent details and opt-out opportunities in your online forms and websites to put control in the donor’s hands.
-You can also track consent responses in your donor database so you can stay in compliance.
-To learn more about nonprofit CCPA compliance, you can visit our CCPA Compliance for Nonprofits resource page.
+You can also track donor consent responses in your database to ensure your nonprofit remains compliant with state-specific privacy laws.

 California isn’t the only state with its own data protection act.
 Similar laws have been passed in Illinois, Nevada, Colorado, and Utah—and more are probably coming.
 That’s why every good compliance program will have a compliance officer in charge of keeping up to date on these laws and rolling out changes to data policy as they go into effect.